mpv-player/mpv/DOCS/man/options.rst

 ``--display-fps=<fps>``
     Set the display FPS used with the ``--video-sync=display-*`` modes.
-By default, a detected value is used (X11 only, not correct on multi-monitor systems).
+By default, a detected value is used.
 Keep in mind that setting an incorrect value (even if slightly incorrect) can ruin video playback.
+On multi-monitor systems, there is a chance that the detected value is from the wrong monitor.

+    Set this option only if you have reason to believe the automatically determined value is wrong.

 ``--hwdec=<api>``
     Specify the hardware video decoding API that should be used if possible.